 There are still simply far too many accidents at work in the UK.
-According to recent figures released by the Health and Safety Executive, 2019/20 saw a huge 31.2 million working days lost due to workplace illness or injury.
+According to recent figures released by the Health and Safety Executive, 2019/20 saw a huge 38.8 million working days lost due to workplace illness or injury.
 And an earlier YouGov report found that 16% of all personal injuries were caused by a work accident.

 Our Law Society accredited Personal Injury Claim Panel solicitors have significant experience in Work Accident Claims and represent workers who have suffered an accident or injury at work through no fault of their own.